Teaching was Awesome

 I had no idea teachers were so autonomous.

 I made up labs they could replicate at home, using chemicals and equipment they could buy at a regular store.
-I learned a lot of homestyle tricks and resources from Anne Helmensteien's channel on About.com.
-My students learned how to make pancakes with and without carbon dioxide.
+I analyzed a classic recipe so my students learned how to make buttermilk pancakes with and without carbon dioxide.
+Did you know many recipes create CO2?
 They learned how to make ice cream in a ziploc bag, how to move copper atoms from a penny to a nickel, how to measure the calories in a piece of food, and how to separate water into hydrogen and oxygen--all using household items and maybe a trip to Home Depot.

 Yes, the labs were fun for me as well as my students.
 However, the real fun for me was seeing them struggle with a difficult concept and then GET IT.
 I can't think of a more gratifying experience.
 Here are a few memories that will ring through my ears forever:

-- Elexus lighting a Christmas light by running electricty through water instead of wire; she said, "That's cool" with wonder in her eyes.
+- Elexus lighting a Christmas light by running electricty through water instead of wire; she gasped, "That's cool" with wonder in her eyes.